Although Mara Plains has been renovated since our last visit...

 Money: There are safes in all the rooms.

-Accepted payment on location: Payment for any extras is accepted only in US dollars or Kenyan shillings cash.
+Accepted payment on location: Payment for any extras is accepted in US dollars or Kenyan shillings, either in cash or using a MasterCard or Visa, with a surcharge.